rmit-s3524228-KaKyen-Lam/OOSD-Ra-Men-A1/README.txt

 GRASP PRINCIPLES:
 - The Creator principle was used in Deck.java only using objects of type Card.
+- The Protected Variations principle was implemented in Deck by using cardConfig.txt as an external representation.

+DBC:
+- Some methods in Game.java class requires certain preconditions such as playPathCard, playActionCard, playPersonalCard, shareGold method
+- Pathcard, ActionCard, PersonalCard contains cardAction and undoCardAction methods that have prerequisites.

 PATTERNS:
-- The Protected Variations principle was implemented in Deck by using cardConfig.txt as an external representation.
-- The Flyweight pattern was implemented in CardFlyweight.java.
+- Flyweight pattern is implemented in CardFlyweight, as well as ImageFlyweight.
-- The Abstract Factory patter was implemented in AbstractCardFactory.java, ActionCardFactory, GoalCardFactory and PersonalCardFactory.
+- Abstract Factory pattern is implemented in AbstractCardFactory, ActionCardFactory, GoalCardFactory and PersonalCardFactory.
+- Composite and Template pattern is implemented mainly in Card and its subclasses (Action card, personal card, path card, goal card, etc)
+- Command pattern is implemented in the Command, CommandAbstract, Command_DiscardCard and Command_PlayCard.
+Also, in addition to these classes, CommandHistory is also created as part of the pattern that executes the Command and keeping track of the history
+- Singleton pattern is used in ImageTinter class since having more ImageTinter class is waste of memory.